lilalunex/casino-simulation/README.md

 [ ] Idea: Storyline -> User has to take loan first, so he/she understands there is one and gives immersion to the """world"""

+[ ] Daily Login Bonus

+[ ] User can give Casino a name

+[ ] (Holding the users hand through the entire process: Printing step by step and teaching what is up, instead of ...)

 [ ] When doing actual game gamePlay loop: Simulate until action of user is required or random event happened. + Option to not hold on event + input to stop simulation